TranPhucVinh/C/Data structure/Array/One dimension array/Update and delete.md

 Program: [insert_member_at_index.c](insert_member_at_index.c)

 ## Rotate an array
-**Right rotation** means moving the last element of a sequence to its first.
+**Left rotation** means moving the last element of a sequence to its first.

 Beside the normal approach to re-write the value in all array member, the best approach is to use the formular: